 Step 2: In a small separate bowl, beat the eggs together.
 Add the eggs to the mixing bowl with the lemon mixture and whisk together (make sure the lemon mixture is cool enough to not cook the eggs at this point!).

 Step 3: Return the mixing bowl on top of the small saucepan, making the bain marie.
 Keep the heat low, and whisk the lemon mixture constantly using a whisk.
 The mixture will be runny at first, then will have a few white foamy streaks through it as it is whisked.
 Eventually the white streaks will disappear and the curd will thicken.
 This whole process, once returned to the heat, takes me about 10 minutes.
 I prefer heating my curd enough to a heavy cream consistency, so that it pours easily for the next step.
 This also results in a much softer set lemon curd in your tartlets.

 Step 4: Transfer the lemon curd into a jug and pour even amounts into the pastry shells still in the baking tin.
 Leave to set completely before removing from the tin.
 These lemon tarts are delicious at room temperature or chilled.
 Enjoy!

 You can definitely use shop bought pastry shells.
 I would however recommend making your own pastry as you will get a much lovelier, buttery pastry and a better flavour for the whole bake.

-Can I use shop bought lemon curd and pastry?
+Can I use shop bought lemon curd?